* Apple hits all-time high on strong iPhone sales

 * AutoNation profit falls on lower vehicle sales

-Aug 2 (Reuters) - The Dow climbed above the 22,000 mark for the first time on Wednesday, buoyed by Apple's healthy quarterly iPhone sales, while weakness in other tech stocks held back the Nasdaq and S&P 500.
+Aug 2 (Reuters) - The Dow peaked above the 22,000 mark for the first time on Wednesday, powered by Apple's healthy quarterly iPhone sales, while weakness in other tech stocks pulled the Nasdaq and S&P 500 lower.

-Apple jumped 4.73 percent to a record high after the world's largest publicly listed company reported strong results.
-It is up 36 percent this year.
+Apple jumped 4.90 percent to a record high after the world's largest publicly listed company reported strong results.
+It is up about 36 percent this year.

-The iPhone maker's rise helped push the Dow to a record closing high, although tech heavyweights Microsoft, Facebook and Alphabet all lost ground following recent strong gains that have made the sector the strongest performer in 2017.
+That helped push the Dow to a record high, although tech heavyweights Microsoft, Facebook and Alphabet all lost ground following recent strong gains that have made the sector the strongest performer in 2017.

-Some investors believe corporations must start spending less on buying back shares and more on technology to improve productivity in order to justify further gains in Silicon Valley stocks, with the S&P 500 information technology index already up 23 percent this year.
+Some investors believe corporations must start spending less on buying back shares and more on technology to improve productivity in order to justify further gains in Silicon Valley stocks, with the S&P 500 information already up 22 percent this year.

-"Apple, at the heart of it, has a lot of consumer exposure, and the consumer is in great shape.
+"Apple, at he heart of it, has a lot of consumer exposure, and the consumer is in great shape.
 But we would like to see some capex," said Mike Baele, managing director at U.S. Bank Private Client Wealth Management in Portland, Oregon.
-Microsoft slipped 0.44 percent and Facebook lost 0.33 percent, both among the heaviest drags on the S&P 500 and the Nasdaq.
+Microsoft fell 0.77 percent and Facebook lost 0.60 percent, both among the heaviest drags on the S&P 500 and the Nasdaq.

 Two-thirds of S&P 500 companies have reported their second-quarter earnings so far and 72 percent of them have beaten Wall Street's expectations, according to Thomson Reuters I/B/E/S. In a typical quarter, 64 percent of companies beat expectations.

-Data showed U.S. private employers added 178,000 jobs in July after adding 191,000 in June.
+Data showed U.S. private employers added 178,000 jobs in July, after adding 191,000 jobs in June.
 Economists polled by Reuters expected an addition of 185,000 jobs.
-The more comprehensive non-farm payrolls report is due on Friday.
+The data comes ahead of the more comprehensive non-farm payrolls report on Friday.